COVID-19 protests in New Zealand: Sovereign Hīkoi of Truth

 In late October 2021, the self-proclaimed "Sovereign Hīkoi of Truth" (SHOT) Movement announced that they would travel from Rotorua on midnight 27 October to Waitangi via the Waikato-Auckland border to protest lockdown restrictions in the Auckland and Waikato regions.
 The hīkoi (or protest march) was condemned by several Māori leaders including former Māori Party president and Ngāti Whātua leader Dame Rangimārie Naida Glavish and former Te Tai Tokerau Member of Parliament Hone Harawira for violating lockdown restrictions and promoting anti-vaccination views.
 One of the Waikato speakers was New Zealand Outdoors Party co-leader Sue Grey, who has espoused anti-vaccination and anti-5G views.

 Protest participants were stopped by a police checkpoint near Mercer, a village near Auckland's southern border.
 Police objected to the convoy citing a health order restricting travel across the Auckland boundary.
 Participants subsequently camped by the side of the road.
 The presence of the protest participants created a traffic jam near the Auckland Southern Motorway.
 Speaker Grey objected to the police decision to block the protesters.
-In response, Mayor of Waikato Allan Sanson urged the protesters to return home, pointing out they had breached travel restrictions by traveling from Rotorua (which is under Level 2 restrictions) to Waikato (which is under Level 3 restrictions).
+In response, Mayor of Waikato Allan Sanson urged the protesters to return home, pointing out they had breached travel restrictions by travelling from Rotorua (which is under Level 2 restrictions) to Waikato (which is under Level 3 restrictions).

 On 27 October, 2,000 SHOT protesters converged on Waitangi in solidarity with the Northland-bound anti-lockdown hīkoi that was blocked by Police at Auckland's southern border.
 While most of the local marae leaders objected to the presence of the SHOT protesters, they felt obliged by Māori custom to show manaakitanga (hospitality) to the visitors.
 The New Zealand Police deployed personnel including iwi liaison officers to assist with general policing and crowd control.

 30 October

 On 30 October 2021, an estimated 5,000 people marched from the Auckland Domain to streets in East Auckland for 90 minutes to protest the ongoing lockdown.
 In attendance was Hannah Tamaki, wife of Brian Tamaki, the latter of whom was arrested at a previous protest.
 Police supervised the event.
 Auckland Police have confirmed they will be prosecuting the organisers for breaching Level 3 restrictions.

 That same day, Freedom Day protests were also held in the South Island cities of Nelson and Timaru.
 The Nelson protest was organised by Destiny Church Nelson Pastor Martin Daly and attracted a thousand people.
-Speakers spoke on a range of topics including abortion, the Government, 5G and the Covid-19 vaccination programme.
+Speakers spoke on a range of topics including abortion, the Government, 5G and the COVID-19 vaccination programme.
 In Timaru, several hundred protesters gathered at the Piazza at Caroline Bay before marching towards State Highway 1 and terminating at Strathallan Corner in the Timaru CBD.
 Many participants at both protests did not wear masks or practise social distancing.
 Police indicated that they were investigating both protests to determine whether to pursue prosecution.